mike-north/typescript-courses/packages/website/content/blog/variables and values/index.md

 ---
-title: Hello World
+title: Variables and Values
 date: '2015-05-01T22:12:03.284Z'
-description: 'Hello World'
+description: 'In this first part, we jump in '
 course: 'typescript-fundamentals-v3'
-order: 6
+order: 1
 ---

 The relationship between TypeScript and JavaScript is rather unique among modern programming languages.